-On March 8th, Urban Arts and sponsor partner Microsoft threw the best party in Manhattan – the Urban Arts Color Ball.
-Not only was this year’s event the highest energy yet, but we raised $650,000 to support our programming and level the digital playing field.
+On March 8th, Urban Arts and sponsor partner Microsoft threw the illest party in Manhattan—the Urban Arts Color Ball.
+We raised $650,000 to support our programming and level the digital playing field.

 Enjoy our “Best Of” Image Gallery and a play-by-play of the evening!
-To see more photos, click the button below.
+For more photos, click the button below.

 Urban Arts and Microsoft welcomed hundreds of brilliant guests to midtown Manhattan to support our mission and to celebrate the work of our students.
 Nine student performers walked our audience through the birth of a video game, from conception to art, to music and mechanics, to the completed product and launch.
-Students showcased INBODY, a fully student-created game where the player takes the form of a single white blood cell with the goal of healing its host body.
-As our students explained the game, they defined the role they each played in bringing it to life.
-Not only did our student performers do an incredible job on stage, but they have some big things on the horizon.
+Students showcased INBODY, a fully student-created game where the player takes the form of a white blood cell with the goal of healing its host body.
+Students defined the role they each played in bringing INBODY to life.
+Our student performers did an incredible job on stage, and they have some big things on the horizon.
 Ceyda, a promising digital artist, just received a full-ride to Columbia University this Fall.

-Congratulations to Gisele Muriel, the 2023 Nagler Scholar, who left everyone a bit teary-eyed with her heartwarming speech honoring her parents and those who have mentored her along the way.
+Congratulations to Gisele Muriel, the 2023 Nagler Scholar, who left everyone teary-eyed with her heartwarming speech honoring her parents and those who have mentored her along the way.
 A senior at Long Island City High School, Gisele received $60,000 from Board Member Niclas Nagler’s annual scholarship fund.
 She is still deciding on which college to attend but has plenty of options!
+(Update: Barnard College , hello!)

 “My parents had found a computer in the trash compartment of our building, but after a bit of renovation, it quickly became an essential tool I’d rely on for years to come.
 With gestures such as these, they showed me the art of creating something from nothing.
 My father built all of our shelves, drawers, and closets while my mother would knit our clothes and stick googley eyes on old socks to serve as toys.
 They showed me the beauty of creating something from scratch, a practice I implement every time I make a video game.” – Giselle Muriel